Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

-One key parameter which may affect the timescales associated with 21~$\mu$m emission is the gas-phase metallicity.
-Indeed, previous studies have shown that the dust-to-gas mass ratios evolves with metallicity \citep[e.g.,][]{remy-ruyer_gas--dust_2014, galliano_nearby_2021, MendezDelgado:2024b}, with potentially a strong impact on the population of small grains which power 21~$\mu$m emission.
-In Figure~\ref{plots_timescales_oh}, we examine the dependencies of $t_{21~\mu m}$, $t_{\rm fb, 21~\mu m}$, and $t_{\rm obscured}$ with metallicity, in the 20 galaxies for which such measurements are possible.
-For 10/20 of these galaxies, we derive only upper limits for $t_{\rm fb, 21~\mu m}$, $t_{\rm obscured}$, and $\lambda_{\rm fb,21~\mu m}$.

-In the subsample studied in this section, we find that $t_{\rm 21~\mu m}$, $t_{\rm fb, 21~\mu m}$ and $t_{\rm obscured}$ all tentatively correlate with the gas phase metallicity.
-Focusing on the outer part of the galaxies (i.e., masking galactic centers) leads to average gas-phase metallicities that are below the solar-value for all galaxies, going from 12+log(O/H)=8.62$\pm$0.02 in NGC\,3351 down to 8.35$\pm$0.06 in NGC\,5068.
-The latter metallicities also cover a slightly larger range of values than when using a simple mass-metallicity relation, but still somewhat limited ($\sim$0.4\,dex).
-We stress that the range of metallicities probed within the PHANGS sample remains limited, with only two data points at low-metallicity (NGC\,5068 with 12+log(O/H)=8.35$\pm$0.06 and NGC\,2835 with 12+log(O/H)=8.43$\pm$0.06).

-The increased feedback timescales as a function of metallicity may indicate that feedback by massive stellar winds, which becomes stronger with metallicity, are not responsible for the emergence of young stellar population from CO clouds, which could instead be driven by photoionization feedback mechanisms.
+For ten out of 20 of these galaxies, we derive only upper limits for $t_{\rm fb, 21~\mu m}$, $t_{\rm obscured}$, and $\lambda_{\rm fb,21~\mu m}$.
+As shown in Figure~\ref{tobs_vs_hubbleT} (right), for this subsample of galaxies we find a strong correlation ($\rho=0.89$, p-value=-3.21) between $t_{\rm obscured}$ and the gas phase metallicity.
+Similarly, we found correlations of t$_{21\mu m}$ (($\rho=0.54$, p-value=-1.87) and $t_{\rm fb, 21~\mu m}$ ($\rho=0.77$, p-value= -2.05) with metallicity.
+These correlations with metallicity may reflect a change in the dust-to-gas mass ratio, which is known to evolve with metallicity \citep[e.g.,][]{remy-ruyer_gas--dust_2014, galliano_nearby_2021, MendezDelgado:2024b}, with potentially a strong impact on the population of small grains which power 21~$\mu$m emission.
+The increased feedback timescales as a function of metallicity may also indicate that feedback by massive stellar winds, which becomes stronger with metallicity, is not responsible for the emergence of young stellar population from CO clouds, which could instead be driven by photoionization feedback mechanisms.
 In the low-metallicity regime probed by dwarf galaxies (1/2\,Z$_{\odot}$-1/10\,Z$_{\odot}$), changes in terms of gas morphology are expected under the effect of photoionization, leading to an increased porosity of the interstellar medium to UV photons \citep[e.g.,][]{cormier_herschel_2019, polles_modeling_2019, madden_tracing_2020, Chevance_lifecycle_2020, LebouteillerRamambason2022, Ramambason2022}.
 While the metallicity range probed by our current sample is higher, an increased porosity among the lowest metallicity object would be qualitatively consistent with a reduced duration of the obscured timescale when metallicity decreases.